“GPSI: Celebrating over 45 Years of Leadership Lived”

 Obtaining a GPSI internship is a competitive process.
 If you are selected to be a GPSI intern by a participating agency, you will have the opportunity for a long-term (up to 21 months) internship with outstanding benefits.

-Please be aware that selection for a GPSI internship is through a very competitive process.
+Please be aware that selection for a GPSI internship is a very competitive process.
 Applying to the GPSI program does not guarantee an interview nor does obtaining an interview guarantee an internship.
+At this time, students enrolled in Athletic Training, Public Affairs Reporting and any online College of Business and Management programs are not eligible for GPSI placements.

 Check out our Webinar for more information!

 The Graduate Public Service Internship Program (GPSI) has expanded to offer paid graduate student internships with state government agencies in the greater Chicago-area.
-GPSI-Chicago is open to UIS graduate students enrolled full-time in one of UIS’ twelve online programs.
+GPSI-Chicago is open to UIS graduate students enrolled full-time in one of UIS’ online programs.
+At this time, students enrolled in any College of Business and Management online programs are not eligible for GPSI placements.

 Students participating in the GPSI-Chicago program will receive the same great benefits offered to all GPSI interns.
 More information about the benefits of the program can be found here, on our benefits page.

-The application for the Chicago program is available now and the deadline to apply is May 1, 2021.
-Interested students can find more information, including application procedures and the online application by clicking here: GPSI Application Information
+The application for the Chicago program is available now and the deadline to apply is June 1 for August placements and November 1 for January/February placements.
+Interested students can find more information, including application procedures and the online application by clicking here: GPSI Application Information.

 Doctoral Fellowship Program